-With offices in Vancouver, Edmonton and Winnipeg, The HeadHunters and TempsAhead enjoy working with a range of companies in numerous industries.
+With offices in Vancouver, Edmonton and Winnipeg, The Headhunters enjoys working with a range of companies in numerous industries.
 The recruiting trends that occur in each city and province are remarkable at times.
 That’s why we are embarking on a series of focused reports on the recruiting challenges each city is facing.
-Working from West to East, let’s start with Vancouver’s distinctive tech sector…
+Working from west to east, let’s start with Vancouver’s distinctive tech sector…

 Incredible growth in the Lower Mainland